-In this paper a new MCMC method for sampling descent graphs is proposed in which the independent descent graph method of ? is placed into a MCMC context.
+In this paper a new MCMC method for sampling descent graphs is proposed in which the independent descent graph method of Henshall et al. (2001) is placed into a MCMC context.
 A Metropolis-Hastings (MH) step is used to accept or reject candidate graphs which have far less autocorrelation than the candidate graphs used in other MCMC methods.
-The paper shows that the algorithm can produce unbiased estimates on small complex pedigrees and that it is feasible for large complex pedigrees.
+The paper shows that the algorithm can produce unbiased estimates on small complex pedigrees and that it may be feasible for moderately large complex pedigrees.